course-details-portlet

 Mandatory work requirements:

-• Monthly status report (group submission)
+• Submitted a monthly status report (group submission)

-• Delivered a project plan
+• Submitted a preliminary project (group submission)

-The mandatory work requirements must be delivered on the digital learning platform used at NTNU.
+The mandatory work requirements must be submitted on NTNU’s digital learning platform.

 Compulsory assignments